vapor-community/HTMLKit/Instructions/Essential/Elements.md

     $0.hidden()
 }

-/// Modifies if the value is set
+/// modifies if the value is set
 Body {
     ...
 }